Belém: Architecture

 The colonial architecture Belém reflects the seventeenth-century architecture of Lisbon in Portugal, which served as the inspiration for the main housing projects of the time, with the frequent use of tile-hung façades.
 The Italian architect and artist Giuseppe Antonio Landi (1713 - 1791) arrived in Pará in 1753 as part of a technical commission, but was invited to stay by Governor Francisco Xavier de Mendonça Furtado, brother of the powerful Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
 Landi redesigned the urban plan of the city of Belém, and designing or modifying nearly all of the buildings of the period.

 Neoclassical architecture was introduced to Belém in the 19th century, as part of the larger trend in Brazil, and is also present in buildings such as the Theatro da Paz, built in 1874.
 The Amazoninian rubber cycle brought great wealth to Belém in the late 19th and early 20th century.
 The intendent Antônio Lemos introduced numerous modernization projects in the city; the wealth élite of Belém built large town mansion, such as the Bibi Costa Mansion, in the eclectic style, many based on French models and building techniques.

+On the other hand, many of the city's lower class residents live in substandard housing and urban slums with little access to sewage collection and proper sanitation.